Active 3D Shape Reconstruction from Vision and Touch: Discussion

 \textbf{3D reconstruction.} 3D shape reconstruction is a popular and well studied area of research with a multitude of approaches proposed across varying 3D representations \cite{choy20163d,tulsiani2017multi,fan2017point,qi2017pointnet,Pixel2Mesh, meshrcnn, chibane2020implicit, DISN} and input modalities \cite{insafutdinov2018unsupervised, rock2015completing, watkins2019multi, mine}.
 While still a niche topic, a number of works have attempted to reconstruct 3D shape from only touch signals \cite{Bierbaum2008,Pezzementi2011,Sommer2014,Ottenhaus2016,Luo2017}.
 These works all assume point based touch signals which supply at most one point of contact of normal information.
 A limited number of methods have also been proposed for 3D reconstruction from both vision and touch signals \cite{Bjorkman2013, Ilonen2014Three, GANDLER2020103433, Wang20183D, watkins2019multi, VT}.
-In contrast to these works which use static datasets, we focus on improving 3D reconstruction through tactile exploration.\looseness-1
+In contrast to these works which use static datasets, we focus on improving 3D reconstruction through tactile exploration.
+Shape from interaction methods have also been proposed for object reconstruction through hand interactions \cite{michel2014shape, tzionas20153d, panteleris2015recovering}, though in contrast to our work an image of the interaction provides the additional information rather than touch readings. \looseness-1

 \textbf{Active sensing for reconstruction.} Active vision aims to manipulate the viewpoint of a camera in order to maximize the information for a particular task \cite{chen2011active, zeng2020view}.
 Similar to our setting, active vision can be useful in 3D shape reconstruction \cite{tarbox1995planning, wu2019plant, delmerico2018comparison, mendoza2020supervised, connolly1985determination, kowdle2011active}, but where camera perspectives are planned instead of grasp locations.
 Only very recently have deep learning active vision approaches been proposed for 3D object reconstruction ~\cite{zeng2020pc, ashutosh20203d, mendoza2020supervised, potapova2020next}.
 Deep learning based active sensing for reconstruction has also recently emerged in the medical imaging domain, where the time spent performing MRI scans has been reduced by learning to select a small number of more informative frequencies over a pre-trained reconstruction model \cite{jin2019self,zhang2019reducing,pineda2020active,bakker2020}.